-The Hostel has a 24 hour reception to take phone calls or to give help and advice.
-Although the doors are locked after 7.30pm, there is no curfew, all you have to do is ring the bell (if checking in) or show your key as proof that you are staying there.
+The hostel has a 24-hour reception to take phone calls or to give help and advice.
+Although the doors are locked after 7.30 pm, there is no curfew, all you have to do is ring the bell (if checking in) or show your key as proof that you are staying there.

 Here’s a little more information about the Green Tortoise San Francisco Hostel:

-Rooms At The Green Tortoise, San Francisco
+Staying At The San Francisco Green Tortoise

-- Co-ed or Female;
+- Co-ed or female;

-- Lockers underneath each bunk
+- Lockers underneath each bunk in all dorm rooms.

 - Standard Private (Double Bed);